 - Split tunneling (select which apps or websites bypass the VPN)

 - Network Lock (kill switch) to block all traffic if the VPN connection drops

 10. Good customer support and refund policy

 While support with larger VPN services can sometimes be hit or miss, ExpressVPN seems to be doing quite well with live chat support.

-I tested out ExpressVPN’s support repeatedly for this review.
+I tested out the support repeatedly for this ExpressVPN review.
 In all my interactions, I found the support department to be prompt, knowledgeable, and polite.

 You can get access to 24/7 live chat support directly through their website in the bottom-right corner.
 With all of my chat sessions, I was connected with a representative in under a minute (no long delays).